 The PSO was used for this problem in [4].
 Authors adapted the PSO specifically for BSP problems.
-Solutions considered both coverage and economy for the Pareto curve using the divided range multiobjective particle swarm optimization (DRMPSO).
+Solutions considered both coverage and economy for the Pareto curve using the DRMPSO (Divided Range Multiobjective Particle Swarm Optimization).
 The results showed the efficiency of the method to find the optimum.

 The work of [4] deals only with the problem of locating the best position (x, y) for the installation of the base stations.
-In the present paper, instead, the base stations are installed at fixed locations.
+In this paper, this step has been completed, the base stations are already installed at a fixed location.

 Most of the works cited consider only the placement of antennas [1], [4], [7].
-In [5] [6] it was considered not only the base station placement, but also the location of the users.
+In [5], [6] it was considered not only the base station placement, but also the location of the users.
 However, only one scenario (with twelve antennas and measured twenty-five users) was used for tests, running for ten times the branch-and-bound and genetic algorithm methods.